 For more photos and information about the church and its renovation, see the Flickr set.

 Below you can see the church as it looked when I moved in.
-The pool table and plastic faux-Mississippi-steamboat fans were the first things I disposed of, after some unmentionable items and animal remains.
-At that point the star and cross were still on the roof, nailed straight into the shingles and creating major leaks.
+The pool table and plastic faux-Mississippi-steamboat fans were the first things I disposed of.
+That is, after some unmentionable items and animal remains.
+Back then the star and cross were still on the roof (photo above), nailed straight into the shingles and creating major leaks.
 Jesus may have been a carpenter, but the church volunteers really weren’t.

 I took the above photo during the realtor’s open house, the first day I saw the place, and this is pretty much how I inherited it.
 It included the 1970s cheap green pews and the pool table.
 Notice the dark ceiling, the dark wainscotting the whole way down the room, the dark red douglas fir floor, the after-market gothic reveal in the altar, and the jade trim.